juni2003/juni2003/README.md

 ### 👋 Hi, I’m Junaid Mohi Ud Din

-🎓 I'm a Computer Science student (6th semester) at Bahria University, Islamabad, with a strong interest in full-stack development and artificial intelligence.
+🎓 I'm a Final-year Computer Science student at Bahria University, Islamabad, with a strong interest in full-stack development and artificial intelligence.

 💻 I work primarily with:
 - **Languages**: Python, C++, JavaScript